venkat22/lambda-mcp-server/README.md

 The session state is automatically managed per conversation and persists across multiple tool invocations.
 This allows you to maintain stateful information without needing additional external storage, while still keeping your Lambda function stateless.

-## API Key Authentication
+## Authentication

-The sample server stack creates and manages an API key for authentication.
+The sample server stack uses Bearer token authentication via an Authorization header, which is compliant with the MCP standard.
 This provides a basic level of security for your MCP server endpoints.
 Here's what you need to know:

-1. **API Key Generation**: When you deploy the stack, an API key is automatically created in API Gateway
+1. **Bearer Token**: When you deploy the stack, a bearer token is configured through a custom authorizer in API Gateway
-2. **Accessing the API Key**:
+2. **Using the Bearer Token**:
-   - Navigate to the AWS Console > API Gateway
-   - Select your API
-   - Go to the "API Keys" section
-   - Find the key named "mcp-lambda-server-key" (or similar based on your stack name - the id of the key is provided by the stack outputs)

-3. **Using the API Key**: The client must include the API key in requests using the `x-api-key` header.
-This is managed for you in the sample client, you will be prompted by the run script for the sample client to provide the key.
+   - The client must include the bearer token in requests using the `Authorization` header with the format: `Bearer <your-token>`
+   - The token value is provided in the stack outputs after deployment
+   - The sample client is configured to automatically include this header when provided with the token

+3. **Custom Authorizer**: The implementation uses a simple custom authorizer that validates a single bearer token.
+This can be easily extended or replaced with more sophisticated authentication systems like Amazon Cognito for production use.

-⚠️ **Security Note**: The `run-client.sh` script will store the provided API key in a file called `.mcp-api-key` as well as the provided URL in `.mcp-config`.
+⚠️ **Security Note**: The `run-client.sh` script will store the provided bearer token in a file called `.mcp-api-token` as well as the provided URL in `.mcp-config`.
 While this is a convenience, this is not a production ready implementation.

-⚠️ **Security Note**: While API keys provide a basic authentication mechanism, they should not be your only security measure when dealing with sensitive data.
-Consider implementing additional security measures such as:
+⚠️ **Security Note**: While bearer token authentication provides a standard-compliant authentication mechanism, consider implementing additional security measures such as:
 - AWS IAM roles and policies
-- OAuth 2.0 / JWT authentication
+- OAuth 2.0 / JWT with proper token management
-- etc
+- Amazon Cognito User Pools

-The API key is primarily intended for basic request authentication and abuse prevention.
+The current bearer token implementation is primarily intended for demonstration and development purposes.
 For production systems handling sensitive data, implement appropriate additional security measures based on your specific requirements.

 ## What is this all about?